hyperledger-labs/perun-doc/source/concepts/channel_app.rst

 2. **App smart contract on the blockchain**: To validate each force-update transaction during the finalize phase.

-To use an app in a channel, the app smart contract corresponding to the app must be deployed on the blockchain and referenced at the time of channel proposal and; the perun clients of all the channel participants must include support for the specific app backend.
+To use an app in a channel,

+1. The app smart contract corresponding to the app must be deployed on the blockchain and referenced at the time of channel proposal and,

+2. The app backend must be supported by the perun clients of all the channel participants.

 In the next section, protocols for each of the four phases in the life cycle of a state channel are described.